tibetan-nlp/annodoc/index.md

 numerals, and pronouns - which can "head" a noun phrase in the absence of a head noun.
-Other closed class categories - such as case markers (ADP) - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the user interface.
+Other closed class categories - such as case markers (ADP) - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the UI.

-By excluding closed class categories such as case markers (ADP) and converbs (SCONJ), the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
+By excluding closed class function words such as case markers (ADP) and converbs (SCONJ), the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
 Therefore, it is also necessary to add dependency relations between these function words and the content words they depend on.
-In this way we can capture the fact that a verbal argument is marked with agentive case on one occasion, but left unmarked on another occasion.
+In this way, we can capture the fact that a verbal argument is marked with agentive case on one occasion, but left unmarked on another occasion.
 We achieve this objective with a second, semi-automated sweep through the data.
-This sweep links numerals, determiners, and case markers (ADP) to the nouns they depend on, and also link converbs (SCONJ) and final particles to the verbs they depend on.
+This sweep links numerals, determiners, and case markers (ADP) to the nouns they depend on, and also links converbs (SCONJ) and final particles (PART) to the verbs they depend on.
 Human adjudication is required to confirm the accuracy of the sweep.

 ## Annotation examples

-The following example shows the use of the two-place predicate "write".
+The following example shows a use of the two-place predicate "write".
 The writer is the best proto-agent and so is marked as *nsubj*.
 The rightmost of three nominals linked by two genitives ('letter') is marked as *obj*.